Step 1: Apply For Financial Aid

 Student Email: Once you have logged into myCommNet, click the Student Email link.
 Log-in using your NetID and Password (same as you use to log in to myCommNet).
 You can also log in directly from the Office 365 website.

 Your assigned student email address is displayed along with the log-in link in myCommNet.
 All official college email communications are automatically sent to this email account.
-If you wish, once you have logged into your student email account, you can set it up to FORWARD student email from that account to some other email account.

 Action Item: Log on to myCommNet and your student email account.

 Counseling services are designed to be an integral part of students’ total educational program.
 Upon acceptance, all new students must meet with a counselor to discuss academic and career goals and plan their first semester’s course work.